 Safiya George, PhD, APRN-BC

 She has previously served as Chair of several research committees, international service taskforce, and interdisciplinary religion and public health research initiatives.
-She is currently the Vice Chair of Healthy Nation, a non-profit organization in Monrovia, Liberia that provides screening and healthcare to children of K-12 age and their families.
+She is currently the Vice President of Epsilon Omega chapter of Sigma Theta Tau International Honors Society for Nursing.
+She is also Vice Chair of Healthy Nation, a non-profit organization in Monrovia, Liberia that provides screening and healthcare to children of K-12 age and their families.

 She teaches in the undergraduate and graduate program and her teaching focuses on preparing students to address the needs of vulnerable populations.
 It also focuses on the use of technology, interactive teaching and always seeks ways to improve teaching to meet the needs of various student learners and learning styles.
 She is an advocate of service learning and during the past decade, she has helped to lead service trips to the Dominican Republic, Moultrie, Georgia, and the U.S. Virgin Islands with undergraduate and graduate nursing students.
 She is currently A Faculty in Residence with the Honors College and currently helps to expand the Honors Program at the Capstone College of Nursing.